stfc/PSyclone/doc/user_guide/dynamo0p3.rst

       ``<operator_name>"_ncell_3d"``.
 Next include the operator.
 This
       is a rank-3, ``real`` array.
-Its precision (kind) depends on how it is defined in the algorithm layer, see the :ref:`dynamo0.3-mixed-precision` section for more details.
+Its precision (kind) depends on how it is defined in the algorithm layer, see the :ref:`lfric-mixed-precision` section for more details.
 The
       extents of the first two dimensions are the local degrees of freedom for the ``to`` and ``from`` function spaces, respectively, and that of the third is